 Avocados differ from many fruits because they must be skinned.
 Never leave the skin or leaves on this fruit; remove the large core seed by scooping it out.
 Then, chop up the flesh.

 If your hermit crabs accept bananas in their diet, serve this fruit wherever possible.
 Bananas are a hermit crab superfood packed with vitamin B6, vitamin C, fiber, potassium, manganese, and magnesium.

 Fresh banana is best served mashed in a dish or as freeze-dried chips.

 Even a colony of hermit crabs will struggle to devour a whole banana.
 The heat of the habitat will quickly set the ball rolling on rotting, making old bananas a bacterial hazard.

 We could wax lyrical about the health benefits of berries for hermit crabs.
 What’s more, berries frequently instigate a feeding frenzy.
 Any of the following are safe for hermit crabs.:

 - Acai Berries

-The bright color suggests that fruit has a high beta-carotene level, an antioxidant that provides hermit crabs with their deep, eye-catching skin pigmentation.
+The bright color suggests that the fruit has a high beta-carotene level, an antioxidant that provides hermit crabs with their deep, eye-catching skin pigmentation.